 Courtesy of Roslyn Oxley9 Gallery, Sydney

-With intricate precision and poetic texturing Fiona Hall produces sculptural and two-dimensional forms that question our relationship with nature and society.
+With intricate precision and a poetic sensitivity, Fiona Hall crafts sculptural and two-dimensional forms that question our relationship with nature and society.
 Her combination of fine craft and sharp intellectualism create layered and fascinating narratives with a visual lyricism and real tactility.
-The span of her 30 year career has enchanted viewers with a combination of new and found materials with extensive research and reference to history: the museum; scientific discovery; Darwin; Victorian classification; taxidermy; botany; voyages of discovery; colonisation; antiquarian books and drawings.
-Fiona Hall takes these patterns and codes of a past world and transforms them into new contemporary languages with a wit and playfulness that craves attention.
+The span of her career over three decades has enchanted viewers with a combination of new and found materials with extensive research and reference to history: the museum; scientific discovery; Darwin; Victorian classification; taxidermy; botany; voyages of discovery; colonisation; antiquarian books and drawings.
+Fiona Hall takes these patterns and signifiers of a past world and transforms them into a contemporary language of incisive wit and playfulness.